-As a result of the payment of dividends in the amount of \$5.5 million in the last twelve months, Fidelity Life's remaining ordinary dividend capacity as of September 30, 2018 is \$7.3 million.
+As a result of the payment of dividends in the amount of \$8.5 million in the last twelve months, Fidelity Life's remaining ordinary dividend capacity as of March 31, 2019 was \$3.7 million.
+In connection with the approval of the conversion by the Illinois Director of Insurance, we agreed, for a period of twenty-four months following the completion of the offerings, to seek the prior approval of the Illinois Department of Insurance for any declaration of an ordinary dividend by Fidelity Life.